Want to know more about Saniflo toilets, including how much they cost? We give you the lowdown with our expert guide.

 Shop Saniflo

 With a fabulous selection of macerators and toilets, Victoria Plum is the only place you'll need to visit if you're searching for Saniflo products at great prices.
-With free standard delivery on all orders, next day delivery available if you're in a hurry, plus a rating of "Excellent" on independent review site Trustpilot, why go anywhere else?
+With fast, efficient delivery, plus a rating of "Excellent" on independent review site Trustpilot, why go anywhere else?
 Click on the image below to browse our range.

 *Prices correct as of August 2022.
 Prices can fluctuate